Engee documentation

 Details

-The taper of an element, given as a complex scalar or complex vector of rows 1 by _N.
+The narrowing of an element, defined as a complex scalar or a complex vector of strings 1 by _N.
 In this vector, N represents the number of elements in the antenna array.

-Also known as weighting coefficients, cones multiply the responses of the elements of an antenna array.
-The cones change the amplitude and phase of the response to reduce side lobes or to direct the main axis of the response.
+Also known as weight coefficients, cones multiply the responses of antenna array elements.
+The cones change the amplitude and phase of the response to reduce the side lobes or direct the main axis of the response.

-• If Taper is a scalar, the same weighting factor is applied to each element.
+• If Taper is a scalar, then the same weight factor is applied to each element.

-• If Taper is a vector, the weighting factor from the vector is applied to the corresponding element of the antenna array.
-The number of weight coefficients must correspond to the number of antenna array elements.
+• If Taper is a vector, a weighting factor from the vector is applied to the corresponding element of the antenna array.
+The number of weighting coefficients must correspond to the number of antenna array elements.

-If the Specify sensor array as parameter is set to Replicated subarray, this parameter is applied to each subarray.
+If you set the Specify sensor array as parameter to Replicated subarray, this parameter is applied to each subarray.

 Default value